Jealousy, Selfish Ambition & Envy

 Galatians 5:19-21

 Let me start today with a confession.
-I just spent the past five days with some incredible photographers and I was very jealous about their work and their careers.
+I just spent the past five days with some incredible photographers, and I was very jealous of their work and careers.

 Scott Kelby

-While I applauded their presentations and was really impressed with their work I was also measuring myself to them.
-I confessed to some of my friends how I was feeling only to discover they too were having similar thoughts.
+While I applauded their presentations and was really impressed with their work, I was also measuring myself against them.
+I confessed to some of my friends how I was feeling, only to discover that they, too, were having similar thoughts.

 How do we deal with these feelings?

-First we need to acknowledge talented photographers.
-We also need to tell them that we admire them.
-The reason for this is this is often the first step to dealing with the problems of jealousy.
+First, we must acknowledge talented photographers and tell them we admire them.
+This is often the first step to dealing with jealousy.

-I have not only admired photographers in the past I did everything to copy their work.
+I have not only admired photographers in the past, but I have also done everything to copy their work.
 I bought the same gear and even started to dress like them.
-I do think early in our career it is good to try and copy someone else’s work.
+I think that early in our careers, it is good to try and copy someone else’s work.
 This is how we learn.
-The problem is that when we only copy and not use the process to help us find our own voice.
+The problem is that when we only copy, we do not use the process to help us find our own voice.

 Jeremy Cowart

-I needed to celebrate how effective Scott Kelby is at teaching.
-His ability to distill the subject into nuggets and interject humor made everything much more memorable than the way I often teach.
+I needed to celebrate Scott Kelby’s effectiveness at teaching.
+His ability to distill the subject into nuggets and interject humor made everything much more memorable than how I often teach.
 I need to work on my teaching.
-Not copy what Scott does, but learn from him and make it my own.
+Please do not copy what Scott does; learn from him and make it my own.

 Jeremy Cowart spoke to the group as well.
-He is a celebrity photographer who also gives back through Help-Portrait (http://help-portrait.com) a non-profit he started.
-I was not only jealous of his opportunities, but also envious of his life.
-Maybe I should dress like him is what actually went through my head.
+He is a celebrity photographer who gives back through Help-Portrait (http://help-portrait.com), a non-profit he started.
+I was jealous of his opportunities and envious of his life.
+Maybe I should dress like him, which went through my head.
 That would look pretty funny.
-What I need to do is tell Jeremy how much I like his work and impressed with how he carries himself.
-I need to learn from him and realize I need to carry myself even more professionally than I am doing now.
+I need to tell Jeremy how much I like his work and am impressed with how he carries himself.
+I need to learn from him and realize I need to be even more professional than I am now.

 Garrett Hubbard